OhioBWC - Basics: (Policy library) - File

 a.
 The intoxication of the employee; or

 b.
-The willful intention of the employee to injure or kill him/herself or another.
+The willful intention of the employee to injure or kill themself or another.

-5. If the status and situs tests are met, Special Claims staff shall review the medical documentation in the claim to determine if the medical documentation supports any one or more of the following, as defined by the LHWCA:
+6. If the status and situs tests are met, the Special Claims CSS will review the medical documentation in the claim to determine if the medical documentation supports any one or more of the following, as defined by the LHWCA:

 a.
 Temporary total disability (TT);